FWDekker/mommy/README.md

 ## development ⚗️
+this section explains how to build mommy from source, in case you want to help with development or for any other reason~

+### build/install 🔨
+you can directly run the script in `./src/main/sh/mommy`, though the version number will not be correct~

-to build your own mommy, first install the requirements. on debian-like systems, run
+to build packages, first install the requirements. on debian-like systems, run
 ```shell
 sudo apt install rubygems libarchive-tools rpm zstd